yutannihilation/qiitr/cran-comments.md

 ## Test environments
-* local Windows install, R 3.3.2
+* local R installation, R 4.0.0
-* ubuntu 12.04 (on travis-ci), R 3.3.1 and devel
+* Ubuntu 16.04 (on GitHub Actions CI), R 4.0.0
-* win-builder (devel)
+* Rhub

 ## R CMD check results

-0 errors | 0 warnings | 2 note
+0 errors | 0 warnings | 1 note

-* This is first submission to CRAN.
+This is a maintainance release to fix a compatibility problem with R 4.0.